• Skip to main content

 • ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its past tense form.
 Probably, this is well known as a part of Japanese ta form.
 In the example, this is used after “oshi” to make its past tense form, “oshi ta”.

 This is another typical usage of “senaka”.
-In this example, it works as a part of the idiomatic expression, “senaka wo oshi ta”, which is often translated into English as ‘to have encouraged’, ‘to have supported’, or such.
-This expression should be learnt together with its present tense form, “senaka wo osu”.
+In this example, it works as a part of the commonly-used phrase, “senaka wo oshi ta”, which is often translated into English as ‘to have encouraged’, ‘to have supported’, or such.
+The literal meaning of the phrase is “to have pushed someone’s back”, though.

 Summary

-• senaka – 背中 (せなか) : a noun meaning ‘back of the body’ or ‘dorsum’ in Japanese.
-Native speakers use this to refer to the back side of the body in Japanese.
-So, the usage of this noun is very similar to those of the English ones above.
+• senaka – 背中 (せなか) : a noun meaning ‘back of the body’ in Japanese.
 These two kanji characters literally mean ‘the center of the back side of the body’ in Japanese.
-This literal interpretation is more or less in line with the meanings.
+This literal interpretation is more or less in line with the actual meaning.

 Hope my explanations are understandable and helpful for Japanese learners.